Three days at the winter OR: Seeing a lot of gear, seeing a lot of friends and pitching in to help a good cause.

 There’s a LOT of money to be made off the mainly white, college educated and affluent consumer base.
 And the Winter OR shows that it is indeed an outdoor industry.
 More so than I realized.

 I could talk about the gear, but for a person whose gear pick of the year is scraps of blue foam, I was under-whelmed.
 Nylon and rubber shoes.
 Nylon packs.
 Nylon jackets with some kind of filling.
 A stove that is .5 oz lighter and uses some sort of isobutane canister.
 Some sort of nylon or polyester or wool based clothing.
-Not that there weren’t innovations (I did like the Sea to Summit mats potentially for a past partner) or toys that were interesting, but overall most gear is about having new product to create buzz so it seems shiny and new and will take up precious REI shelf space.
+Not that there weren’t innovations (I did like the Sea to Summit mats potentially for someone) or toys that were interesting, but overall most gear is about having new product to create buzz so it seems shiny and new and will take up precious REI shelf space.

 I’ve been to IT trade shows.
 Though the product is different, the vibe is similar: Sell some crap to people looking to buy stuff so they can sell some crap to other people looking to buy stuff.